South Korea’s ex-defense minister attempts to take his own life as presidential office raided in martial law fallout

 Former Defense Minister Kim was detained in the capital Seoul on Sunday, becoming the first figure detained over the case.
 He allegedly recommended the imposition of martial law and resigned as defense minister on Thursday.

-Shin Yong-hae, the commissioner general of Korea Correctional Service, said Kim made the attempt before a formal arrest warrant was issued late Tuesday.
+Shin Yong-hae, the commissioner general of Korea Correctional Service, said Kim made the attempt on his life before a formal arrest warrant was issued late Tuesday.

 Speaking to legislators at the National Assembly, Shin said the incident took place in a bathroom.
 When a corrections officer opened the bathroom door, Kim gave up on the attempt, Shin added.